 Another mistake we often see is with the timing of the pumping.
 Whichever type of pump you use, you should continue pumping for another 15 minutes after your milk has stopped flowing.
 The idea is to stimulate the breast so that the body makes enough milk to replace the emptied breasts.
 If not, you may experience a decrease in milk production.

 Here is a step-by-step guide on how to pump correctly to avoid pain while pumping:

 When breastfeeding or pumping, massaging your breasts with your hands can help express more milk, empty the breasts, and improve milk production in the glands.
-So, before you begin to feed your sweet babe or pump some milk, get a hot, damp compress and apply it to your chest.
-Damp heat helps open your ducts, increase let-downs, and boost circulation.
+Before you begin to feed your sweet babe or pump some milk, get a warm compress (like the Willow Hot and Cold Therapy Pack from our Find Your Flow Feeding Kit!) and apply it to your chest.
+This warmth can help open your ducts, increase letdowns, and boost circulation.

-Start lightly massaging from the top of your breast and lower, including the nipple, with your fingertips.
-Then, gently pressing on each breast, begin massaging in a circular motion to improve milk flow to the nipples.
-Then, you can do each breast with both hands, making light circles clockwise and counterclockwise across the whole breast.
+After you’ve removed the warm compress, start lightly massaging from the top of your breast and lower, including the nipple, with your fingertips.
+Then, while gently pressing on each breast, begin massaging in a circular motion to improve milk flow to the nipples.
+After that, you can do each breast with both hands, making light circles clockwise and counterclockwise across the whole breast.

 Constant contact with your nipples from breastfeeding and pumping can result in discomfort or pain.
 Purchasing a cream could help reduce pain by moisturizing the nipples.
-It also prevents bleeding, itching, cracking, or drying, which happens within the first few weeks of pumping and breastfeeding, and prevents infection.
+It also prevents bleeding, itching, cracking, or drying, which happens within the first few weeks of pumping and breastfeeding which can help prevent infection.